The Ultimate Guide To Tat Lo Nature Retreat (Best-kept Secret In Laos)

-If you love nature and you’re travelling in Southern Laos, then you should make stopping off in the tranquil nature retreat of Tad Lo a priority.
+If you love nature and you’re travelling in Southern Laos, then you should definitely consider stopping off in the tranquil riverside nature retreat of Tad Lo for a few nights.

 This laid-back nature resort is a veritable gem of a destination that lies off the well-beaten tourist trail in Laos.
 It’s a kind of backpacker’s retreat with very few backpackers.

 The place is nothing short of a paradise for travellers that love dramatic waterfalls, pristine jungles teeming with wildlife, minority ethnic villages and hammock lounging in beautiful natural surroundings, whiling away the days drinking fruit shakes and coconut water.

 The little cluster of homes, guesthouses, bamboo huts and restaurants that comprise the Tad Lo village retreat straddle the Xe Set river in Salavan Province at a location that is 82km northeast of the town of Pakse and 30km southwest of the town of Salavan.